EasyCorp/EasyAdminBundle/Resources/doc/book/7-about.md

 Chapter 7.
-About this project
+About this Project
 =============================

 The main author of this bundle works for SensioLabs, the company behind the